codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-2-type-variable.md

 [JavaScript reversed keywords](https://www.w3schools.com/js/js_reserved.asp)

 So, we've created a box.
 Let's put something inside.
-Maybe a number, a huge number, a string, or ... a cat.
+Maybe a number, a huge number, a string, or ...a cat.

 ![a cat in a box](/images/javascript/2/cat.jpg)